llafuente/language/compiler.markdown

 **Study** choose!

-* Transcopile to C
+* Transcompile to C

-  fast, portable, rather straight
+  fast, portable, rather straight.
+Some features are not supported (defer/lambda) need to hack a lot the language

 * c bytecode